-In verse 1 “Israel” is mention but in verse two “Ephraim” is mentioned.
+In verse 1 “Israel” is mentioned but in verse two “Ephraim” is mentioned.
 Ephraim was a prominent northern tribe; so, for this reason Israel is so designated.
-Such is similar to how many referred to the old USSR as Russia.
+Such is similar to how many referred to the old USSR as Russia, or to The Netherlands as Holland.

 Israel and Syria had taken an offensive against Judah.
 Much damage was done (2 Kings 16:5-6).
 However, Jerusalem had not fallen.
 Ahaz was filled with fear (Isaiah 7:2b).